Bridges, Rozier help Hornets snap Warriors 7-game win streak - NewsBreak

 Bridges, Rozier help Hornets snap Warriors 7-game win streak

-Rozier finished with 20 points, Miles Bridges had 22, LaMelo Ball added 21, and Cody Martin had 12 points and eight rebounds.
-The Hornets have won three straight after a five-game skid.
+Green said the official was still talking to him and Rozier when he threw the ball up in the air, and he was caught off-guard.

+“He was like, ‘I’m going to throw the ball all the way to the top, it’s going all the way...’ and then boom!’”
+Green said.
+“And I’m like, ‘Oh, (crap)!’
+But like I said, I have to get that jump regardless of the situation.”

-Andrew Wiggins scored 28 points for Golden State, and Stephen Curry added 24 points and 10 assists in his annual homecoming game.
+Andrew Wiggins scored 28 points on 12-of-19 shooting for Golden State, and Stephen Curry added 24 points and 10 assists in his annual homecoming game.
 Coming off an eight-game homestand, the Warriors dropped to 11-2.

 The game featured 25 lead changes and neither team led by more than seven points.